-- The outing has an educational purpose and has been agreed with the setting manager. - Risk assessments completed/updated and shared with every staff, student/volunteer accompanying the children. - Staff understand the potential risks when they are out with children and takes all reasonable measures to remove minimise risks. - The designated lead practitioner is the last to leave the venue, or transport being used. - The designated lead conducts a 'safety sweep' before during and after the outing.
+- The outing has an educational purpose and has been agreed with the setting manager. - Risk assessments if required, are completed/updated and shared with every staff, student/volunteer accompanying the children. - Staff understand the potential risks when they are out with children and takes all reasonable measures to remove minimise risks. - Bouncy castles and similar attractions are not accessed by children on an excursion unless they are accompanied by their parent. - The designated lead educator is the last to leave the venue, or transport being used. - The designated lead conducts a 'safety sweep' before during and after the outing.